 If you have other relationships with Goldman Sachs that are not listed above, please visit the Goldman Sachs Privacy and Cookies Website for more information about how your personal information is processed and to understand your rights and choices for those services.

-We may collect or generate personal information about you in a number of ways and from a number of sources depending on the product or service and the relationship we have with you.
+We may collect or generate personal information about you, or a third party acting upon your instruction, in a number of ways and from a number of sources depending on the product or service and the relationship we have with you.
 For example:

 See below for a list of the categories of personal information, along with some descriptions and examples, that we may collect or generate through each of the processes described above.
 In the past 12 months, we have disclosed each category of personal information to one or more of the types of third parties listed in Section 4, below.